 “In your anger do not sin”:

-Of course, if he approached us in a red jumpsuit with a three-pronged pitchfork in hand, sporting 1960’s style beatnik goatee, we’d have no problem turning him away.
-Unfortunately, he often comes in through the unlocked backdoor, a crack in a window, or down the chimney of our impatience, irritation, disappointments, or anger—especially our anger.
+Of course, if the devil came knocking in a red jumpsuit with a three-pronged pitchfork in hand, I’d have no problem turning him away.
+Unfortunately, he usually comes in the backdoor, or through a window of my impatience, irritation, unforgiveness, or pride.

-Right now, Lord Jesus, we throw open every door and window of our hearts.
-Come in and establish multiple footholds of mercy, grace, and compassion.
-We abandon ourselves to your beauty and bounty.
-So very Amen, we pray, in your kind and powerful name.
+Right now, Jesus, we throw open every door and window of our hearts.
+Come in on this June Friday, and establish footholds of mercy, compassion, and kindness.
+We abandon ourselves to the riches of grace.
+So very Amen we pray, in your peerless and priceless name.